 You can choose between AAT, ACCA and CIMA to work in accounting.
 AAT is recommended if you’re just starting out, and ACCA is more advanced and designed for those who may already be accountants.
 CIMA is designed for those wanting to develop their accountancy skills to lead finance departments or provide management accounting consultancy.

 Once AAT qualified you can be an Accounting Technician.
-On completion of the full ACCA qualification you can be an accountant.
+On completion of the full ACCA qualification you can become a chartered accountant, and completion of CIMA’s CGMA® Professional Qualification will allow you to become a Chartered Global Management Accountant.

 EARN UP TO